Făt-Frumos with the Golden Hair: Synopsis

 The king saw how his youngest daughter was always sad.
 His councilors suggested that all the princes and nobles should walk under the gate, and whoever the princess dropped a golden apple to would be her husband.
 They all walked, but she did not drop the apple.
-Then all the servants, last of all the bald undergardener, as Făt-Frumos appeared.
+Then all the servants, last of all the bald undergardener, Făt-Frumos, appeared.
 She dropped the apple to him.
-The king refused, but after three times, she had dropped the apple to him every time.
+The king refused, but after three times she took the walk three times and each time dropped the apple to him he relented.
 They married quietly and the king gave them a hut in a distant corner of his courtyard.

 The princes who had wooed her were offended and banded together to attack her father.
 His sons-in-law raised armies to come to his aid.
 Făt-Frumos said he would do the same, but his father-in-law jeered at him, finally let him come only as a water carrier.
 But out of sight, Făt-Frumos changed into the clothes he had stolen from the fairies and came to the king's aid.
 The forces attacked three times, and the third, Făt-Frumos was wounded.
 The king gave him a handkerchief to bind his wounds.

 The king began to go blind.
 It was learned that only the milk of red wild goats would cure him.
 His sons-in-law set out to find it.
 Făt-Frumos found the goats and got the milk, and offered to sell some to his brothers-in-law if they would let him brand them as his slaves.
 They agreed, thinking they could escape, but only Făt-Frumos's milk restored the king's sight.

 At the banquet, Făt-Frumos revealed that he had branded the other two kings as his slaves and was the hero who had helped the king's army.
 The king demanded that he reappear as he appeared then.
 When Făt-Frumos did so, he gave up his throne to Făt-Frumos.
 The first thing Făt-Frumos did was free his brothers-in-law.